Summary Hospital-level Mortality Indicator (SHMI)

 The SHMI is the ratio between the actual number of patients who die following hospitalisation at the trust and the number that would be expected to die on the basis of average England figures, given the characteristics of the patients treated there.

 There is an ongoing review of the SHMI to evaluate potential short and long term changes to improve the indicator.
-User feedback is invaluable to this process and we welcome comment on the proposals going forward.
-For the latest developments, as of January 2019, please refer to the resources within the SHMI research and development section of this page.
-We welcome comments on the proposals by 4th February 2019.
+User feedback is invaluable to this process and we welcome comments on the proposals going forward.
+For the latest developments, please refer to the resources within the SHMI research and development section of this page.

 Guidance for users